-Shareholder assets mainly comprise of derivative assets, fixed income securities and cash.
 The majority of the Company's investment income result relates to interest rate swaps ('IRS').
 The result from valuation of IRS is shown under unrealised gains/losses.
 Total result from IRS is driven by fluctuations in interest rates during the period which resulted in a positive performance in the current year.

-Futures were the main contributor to the Company's realised gain result in 2018.
-The majority of the futures portfolio is linked to equity movements which recorded substantial losses during the year.
-As a result the Company's short position in futures instruments recorded substantial gains.
+Futures were the main contributor to the Company's net realised loss result in 2019.
+The majority of the futures portfolio is linked to equity movements which recorded strong performance in the latter part of 2019.
+As a result the Company's short position in futures instruments recorded substantial realised losses.

-Other shareholder assets including fixed income securities and cash returned a nil performance during 2018 due to low interest rates and the short duration of the bonds.
+Other shareholder assets including fixed income securities and cash returned a neutral performance during 2019 due to low interest rates and the short duration of the bonds.